timofeykafanov/timofeykafanov/README.md

 ### Hi there 👋

-🔭 I am currently studying at Practicum by Yandex and working on a graduation project
+🔭 I completed a course at Practicum by Yandex

 👯 I am looking for a job as a Frontend developer